MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-387-Minimum-Levels-Financial-Responsibility-Motor-Carriers/subpart-C-Surety-Bonds-Policies-Insurance-Motor-Carriers-Property-Brokers/section-387.307.md

 (b) *Evidence of security.* Evidence of a surety bond must be filed using the FMCSA's prescribed Form BMC 84.
 Evidence of a trust fund with a financial institution must be filed using the FMCSA's prescribed Form BMC 85.
 The surety bond or the trust fund shall ensure the financial responsibility of the broker by providing for payments to shippers or motor carriers if the broker fails to carry out its contracts, agreements, or arrangements for the supplying of transportation by authorized motor carriers.

-(c) *Financial institution* - when used in this section and in forms prescribed under this section, where not otherwise distinctly expressed or manifestly incompatible with the intent thereof, shall mean - Each agent, agency, branch or office within the United States of any person, as defined by the ICC Termination Act, doing business in one or more of the capacities listed below:
+(c) *Financial institution*—when used in this section and in forms prescribed under this section, where not otherwise distinctly expressed or manifestly incompatible with the intent thereof, shall mean—Each agent, agency, branch or office within the United States of any person, as defined by the ICC Termination Act, doing business in one or more of the capacities listed below:

 (1) An insured bank (as defined in section 3(h) of the Federal Deposit Insurance Act (12 U.S.C.
 1813(h));